 “I am going to beat you,” he barked.
 “I am going to beat you most severely.”

 With that, he rose from the desk, turned on his heels and faced the glass cabinet.
 The five canes were of different lengths and thicknesses.
 Teddington had already made his choice.
 He would use his favourite.
 It was an ashplant of about three feet in length and a little warped from use.
 It was as thick as a pencil and frayed at the “business end,” a consequence of landing many times with some force across the seat of stretched trousers.

 Wilson watched impassively.
 He had been eighteen years old – a senior man at school – when he had last been beaten.
 That was half of his lifetime ago.
 He had missed the sting of the cane.
 Hardly a week passed by without him reminiscing fondly about St Tom’s.
-The schoolmasters, prefects and the head beak himself strode around the buildings and grounds, a cane constantly under their arms (or so it seemed to the boys) waiting for the slightest excuse to slip it into their hand and apply it across the seat of an errant schoolboy.
+The schoolmasters prefects and the head beak himself strode around the buildings and grounds with a cane constantly under their arms (or so it seemed to the boys) waiting for the slightest excuse to slip it into their hand and apply it across the seat of an errant schoolboy.